City Streets (1931 film): Production

-Crime writer Dashiell Hammett, under contract to Paramount, wrote a short plot outline entitled “After School" about a girl of 16 who collaborates in crime with her bootlegger stepfather and is sent briefly to reform school.
+Crime writer Dashiell Hammett, under contract to Paramount, wrote a short plot outline entitled "After School" about a girl of 16 who collaborates in crime with her bootlegger stepfather and is sent briefly to reform school.
 Her teenage boyfriend is enlisted in the operations, and she helps to exonerate him from a murder allegation.
 By late 1930 a screenplay was completed, the protagonists had been re-characterized as young adults.
-Gary Cooper was enlisted to play “The Kid” and Clara Bow to play “Nan.”
-Screenwriters Oliver H. P. Garrett and Max Marcin transformed Hammett's light “slice of life tale into “a modern-day morality play about the hard lives of the underclass,” in which their futures hang in the balance between “spiritual ascendancy” and “mortal sin.”
+Gary Cooper was enlisted to play "The Kid" and Clara Bow to play "Nan."
+Screenwriters Oliver H. P. Garrett and Max Marcin transformed Hammett's light "slice of life tale into "a modern-day morality play about the hard lives of the underclass," in which their futures hang in the balance between "spiritual ascendancy" and "mortal sin."

 Filmmaker Rouben Mamoulian, who had recently completed a one-contract picture Applause (1929) for Paramount was invited to direct by producer B. P. Schulberg.

 Mamoulian, to evade studio artistic control, refrained from making any explicit alterations to the Garrett/Marin scenario in advance of filming.
 Rather, he introduced technical and aesthetic changes during the course of filming without formal authorization.

-Late in pre-production, Clara Bow experienced “a much publicized nervous breakdown” and was replaced by Sylvia Sydney.